 Why it’s important for you: Since most of us spend about a third of our waking hours at work, we have a chance to move in a healthier direction, together.

 How to join: Pre-season starts January 1, 2025, when you can join a Jump Shot for Health team in the Sharecare app.
 Once you’ve signed up for the challenge, you’ll have the option to join an existing team representing our finalist schools.
-To learn more about these schools selected, go to Bewell.shbp.com/jump-shot-for-health.
+To learn more about these schools selected, go to Bewellshbp.com/jump-shot-for-health.

 I’d like to invite you to join me and our colleagues as we help Georgia schools while moving toward a healthier, more connected workplace together.